DrParulShah/Melanoma_Detection_Using_CNN/README.md

 There is a lot to learn and infer from this model's training performance:
 - Training accuracy was increasing almost consistently (except one dip towards the end)
-- Validation accuracy, though a little up-&-down, was increasing epoch 21, after which it was unstable and trend was more downward
+- Validation accuracy, though a little up-&-down, was increasing till epoch 21, after which it was unstable and trend was more downward
 - interestingly, epoch 21 had training and validation accuracy quite close to each other at 75% & 77%.
 At this point model almost overcame the overfitting
 - However final training accuracy of 79.86%, though an improvement from the previous model (model2) is still not acceptable.
 Moreover, final validation accurac is too low (14%) again pointing at overfitting